Explore your mortgage options

 Other Ways To Get Help With Closing Costs

 If you don’t qualify for closing cost assistance, there are other options to consider:

 - Ask the seller to pay: You can negotiate with the seller on seller concessions.
 See if the seller will agree to pay part of your closing costs.
-Plot twist: This strategy usually only works in a buyer’s market.
-And your lender may limit how much of your closing costs the seller can pay.
+However, this strategy usually only works in a buyer’s market.
+Your lender may limit how much of your closing costs the seller can pay.

 - Ask relatives for help: Flip through the family photo album and refresh your memory.
 Is there a generous relative you can ask for a monetary gift or interest-free loan?

 - Roll your closing costs into your mortgage: Some lenders allow you to roll your closing costs into your monthly mortgage payments.
 When you take this route, expect to pay interest on the closing costs.
 You could end up with a higher monthly mortgage payment.

 - Look for ways to lower your costs: Some closing costs, like legal fees, can vary depending on who you hire.
 Shop around for quality services at a lower price to help reduce your overall costs.

 FYI: Your lender is required to provide you with a Loan Estimate form that breaks down which closing cost-related services you can and can’t shop for.